 Gasfitters install, test, maintain and repair gas lines, meters, regulators and the downstream piping systems of billing meters.
 This may include hot water systems, liquefied petroleum gas systems and other gas appliances, such as gas heaters and heat pumps.
 They measure, cut, shape and fit gas pipes, test the systems they are installing, and fit them into homes, businesses and other buildings.

 Gasfitters work in a range of locations including homes, businesses and a range of commercial and industrial buildings including schools and hospitals.
 They may work in confined spaces and conditions may be hot and dirty.
 As they work with LPG gas, they need to maintain a strict approach to safety.

 Gasfitters use hand and power tools such as wrenches, spanners, saws, cutters and welding gear.
 They cut, bend, join and fix piping that is usually made out of materials, such as lead, copper, aluminium, plastic, zinc and iron.
 They also need to be familiar with the products that they are installing, such as hot water systems, meters and regulators.

 Education and training

-To become a gasfitter, you usually have to complete an apprenticeship.
-A plumbing and gasfitting apprenticeship takes about 48 months to complete and is available as a school based apprenticeship.
+To become a gasfitter, you usually need to undertake an apprenticeship in plumbing and gasfitting.
+The plumbing and gasfitting apprenticeship usually takes 48 months to complete and is available as a school-based apprenticeship.

 Apprenticeships and traineeships